Nanostar007/Billing-system-python/README.md

 No phone number field, only name

 ## Credit
-Original code idea from Sulagna Duta Roy on GitHub.
+Original code idea from @Sulagna-Duta-Roy on GitHub.
 I improved the design to make it more convenient and fit all kinds of bills better.
 Removed phone number, fixed preview alignment, added real date, improved PDF output.
 Requirements